SaifTTU/Shopping-Scraper/README.md

      style="float: left; margin-right: 10px;"
      width="600"/>

-Heres a Photo of Our Database:
+Heres a Photo of Our Database: \
 Each of us found one of the 4 Primary lists in this database.
-We then added the functionality of the growing database in the "Added" Section.
+We then added the functionality of the growing database in the "Added" Section. \

+Additionally, at this time, while we get our Target Scraper to work, in order to use Target, a maintainer is required, a second person, who will go into the database.txt, and manually enter in the prices for Target for comparison.

 <img src="images/Title Photo 4.png"
      alt="Picture of an Updating Databse.png"